Żyrardów: World War II

+Post-war period

+From 1975 to 1998, Żyrardów was administratively located in the Skierniewice Voivodeship.
-A sign near the entrance to the city states that it was the only city in Europe, entirely set up for a factory.

-The city was named one of Poland's official national Historic Monuments (Pomnik historii), as designated January 17, 2012.
+The town museum is nowadays located in the former palace of owner of factory K. Dittrich.
+A sign near the entrance to the little city states that it was the only town in Europe entirely set up for a factory.
+The city was named one of Poland's official national Historic Monuments (Pomnik historii), as designated 17 January, 2012.
 Its listing is maintained by the National Heritage Board of Poland.

 Monuments

 Most of Żyrardów's monuments are located in the manufacturing area which dates from the 19th and early 20th centuries.
 It is widely believed that Żyrardów's textile settlement is the only complete 19th-century urban industrial complex to be preserved in Europe.